rodocite/croppy/README.md

 # Croppy

 Ideas
- - unique hash for image storage
+ - store original images on AWS
  - use Rust/C for image manipulation compute via Elixir NIFs

 ?
+  - unique hash for image storage or access
-  - How should I store the images?
+  - How would the usage/API look?
   - Shape of URL?